-The Saugus United Parish Food Pantry – in collaboration with the Saugus Faith Community, the Saugus School Superintendent and area businesses and organizations – is running an initiative called “Healthy Students – Healthy Saugus” that aims to address food insecurity in the Saugus public school system.
+The Saugus United Parish Food Pantry – in collaboration with the Saugus Faith Community, the Saugus School Superintendent and area businesses and organizations – is running an initiative called “Healthy Students – Healthy Saugus,” which aims to address food insecurity in the Saugus public school system.
 Healthy Students – Healthy Saugus launched in October and currently is serving 54 Saugus children with food bags each Friday.

-Donations of food or checks can be given to any of the Saugus churches listed below, and checks should be made out to “Saugus Clergy Association” with “HS2” in memo line.
-A list of foods needed and sizes is below.
+Donations of food or checks can be given to any of our Saugus United Parish Churches listed below, and checks should be made out to “Saugus Clergy Association” with “HS2” in memo line.
+A list of foods needed and sizes are listed below.
 For those who might want to buy and donate food, it is suggested you go to BJ’s or Costco, where you can buy most of the menu items in bulk at reasonable prices.
-(Examples: You can get 18-packs or 7.5 oz. macaroni & cheese and 8-packs of 5 oz.
-Tuna.)
+(Examples: You can get 18-packs of 7.5 oz. macaroni & cheese and 8-packs of 5 oz. tuna.)

-Anyone wanting to donate money or food or who has questions about the program can call Dennis Gould at cell 617-247-847 or email him at email@example.com.
+Anyone wanting to donate money, food or has questions about the program can call Dennis Gould at cell 617-247-4847 or email him at firstname.lastname@example.org.

 Breakfast: two granola bars.

 Lunch: one jar of peanut butter (15 oz.) and one jar of jelly or jam (15 oz.), one loaf of bread, two applesauce cups (4 oz.), one can of green beans (15 oz.).

 Breakfast: two containers of cereal (small packages, can get 30-packs at BJ’s).

 Lunch: two cans of tuna fish (5 oz.), four mayo packets, one loaf of bread, one can of peaches (4 oz.), one can of corn (15 oz.).